 But more than that, such a child will be a self-directed, curious, risk taking, intrinsically motivated, innovative, nonconformist leader who will never stop learning and who sees education as a process rather than a destination to be arrived at as quickly as possible.
 And that, I think, is a pretty good result of slow learning!

-Wendy Priesnitz is a journalist with forty years of experience, and the author of twelve books.
-She is the mother of two adult daughters (who learned without school) and the step-grandmother of two.
+Wendy Priesnitz is a journalist with forty years of experience, and the author of thirteen books.
+She is the mother of two adult daughters (who learned without school).
 She edits Life Learning Magazine.